Monitoring for myotis in Happy Valley Forest

 He listens carefully.
 The static clicking noise the monitor produces can indicate different species, depending on the peak frequency it is tuned to.
 Toby is hoping to hear evidence of the little brown myotis — a species that is endangered in Ontario.

 Throughout the sultry evening, Toby, Jenna and their teams venture into the forest to check the mist net.
 It is only several hours later that they finally untangle a small, struggling fur ball from the netting.
-The bat struggles, her mouth open in a warning cry that only other bats can hear.
+The bat struggles, its mouth open in a warning cry that only other bats can hear.

 Armed with protective gloves and a headlamp, Toby, a trained bat professional, carefully removes the wriggling mammal from the net.
 He temporarily places the bat in a cotton bag and brings her over to his gear.
 He weighs the bat — a big, brown female — and assesses health, age and other important data.
 Bats can carry certain diseases, including rabies, so Toby is very careful.
 He wants to cause the bat as little distress as possible, so he is also quick and efficient.
 As soon as he writes down all his data, he releases the bat back to resume its evening hunt.